Jakob-Peters/Ad-density-calculator/readme.md

 - **high-imapct Ads**:
   - `div[data-adnm-fid]`

 ## 📖 License

-MIT License — free for personal or commercial use.
+This project is licensed under the **MIT License** — free for personal or commercial use.

+It’s an **open source** project — contributions, suggestions, or improvements are **highly welcome**!
+Feel free to fork the repo, open issues, or submit pull requests.

+---

 ## 📌 What It Does

 * Detects and measures ad slots on the page: